Thursday, January 1, 2026

 Linux port

 • CMake is the lingua franca of generating cross platform build scripts.
-CMake is a beast of itself however
+CMake is a beast of itself however and not sure why this got so popular.

-• MSVC uses __declspec(dllexport) to export functions from DLL's; gcc doesn't have that.
+• MSVC uses __declspec(dllexport) to export functions from DLL's; GCC doesn't have that.

 • MSVC is pushing security enhanced versions of the CRT through its code analyzer.
 According to cppreference these functions are standardized albeit as extension (i.e. Annex K of C11).
 Unfortunately glibc has not implemented them; partially because some dubious reasoning.
 The API isn't perfect and there are pre-exisiting bounds checking crt but still it's standardized and some people (we) use them.
 So one ends up writing Windows and Linux specific code even in a layer which supposed to be platform independent.